Trump picks conservative Amy Coney Barrett for Supreme Court

 She would be the only justice on the current court not to have received her law degree from an Ivy League school.
 The eight current justices all attended either Harvard or Yale.

-The staunch conservative had become known to Trump in large part after her bitter 2017 appeals court confirmation on a party-line vote included allegations that Democrats were attacking her Catholic faith.
+The staunch conservative had become known to Trump in large part after her bitter 2017 appeals court confirmation included allegations that Democrats were attacking her Catholic faith.
 The president also interviewed her in 2018 for the vacancy created by the retirement of Justice Anthony Kennedy, but Trump ultimately chose Brett Kavanaugh.

 Trump and his political allies are itching for another fight over Barrett's faith, seeing it as a political windfall that would backfire on Democrats.
 Catholic voters in Pennsylvania, in particular, are viewed as a pivotal demographic in the swing state that Biden, also Catholic, is trying to recapture.